apache/nuttx-apps/examples/README.txt

   stdin, and a TCP/IP socket.
 In order to build this test, you must the following selected in your NuttX configuration file:

-  CONFIG_NFILE_DESCRIPTORS          - Defined to be greater than 0
   CONFIG_DISABLE_POLL               - NOT defined

   In order to use the TCP/IP select test, you have also the following